InnovaCo/binders-cassandra/README.md

     println(users.toList)

 For the unit tests and sample application working local instance of Cassandra is required.
 Please see also sample project inside `samples/` folder and schema in `db/dbscript.cql`

+## SBT

+To use library, add this line to the build.sbt file:

+    libraryDependencies += "eu.inn" %% "binders-cassandra" % "0.2.0"

 ## Requirements

 Currently tested and works with: